 We Just Got an AAC Device… Now What?
 (Part 2 of 3) - The First Thing Parents Should Learn About AAC

-Last week we talked about some questions to ask your SLP to learn the operational basics of your child’s AAC device.
+Last week we talked about questions to ask your SLP so you understand the operational basics of your child's AAC device.

 Modeling (also called Aided Language Stimulation) means you point to words on your child's AAC system while you speak during everyday life.